Organisation domain settings

 Remove a subdomainPossible when a subdomain is already attached

-Edit a shared custom domainNot supported from this screen; it is shown only as a read-only state
+Edit a shared custom domainNot supported here; it appears in read-only form only

 Add or change an organisation subdomain